The

 2185 was a 1985 GMC-Thomas FS-65 conventional

-bus, shown on display at the CTCRO garage during the open house in May
+bus, shown on display at the CTCRO garage during the BHA Convention in June

 1990.
 These buses were used on